 - Jojoba Oil

 If you don’t want to make the massage oil yourself, you can always just buy it.
-Check out some options here.
+Check out some options here or have a looks at the Walgreens massage warming oil aisle.

 Why Should You Warm Your Massage Oil?

 Warm massage oil feels better on the skin than if it is at room temperature.
 The heat helps muscles relax and the oil penetrate the skin.
-The oil will help you skin stay hydrated and can als improve skin health.
+The oil will help you skin stay hydrated and can also improve skin health.
+An electric massage oil warmer is one of the many ways to warm your therapeutic massage oil.

 5 Ways to Warm Massage Oil